sinfulbaby/Moody/README.md

 You can checkout [Moody-website](https://susmita-dey.github.io/Moody/)

 ## 📊 Features
 It filters your homepage according to your mood.
-When you open a new tab after installing extension, it asks for your mood to help you perform better and care for your mental health.
-It has become one of the most important and biggest issue nowadays.
-Although it cannot be cured properly(stress, anxiety) but we're trying to solve it as much as we can by this extention.
+When you open a new tab after installing the extension, it asks you for your mood to help you perform better and care for your mental health.
+Mental health problem has become one of the most important and biggest issues nowadays.
+Although it cannot be cured properly(stress, anxiety) but we're trying to help you fight with it as much as we can by this extension.

 ---